jamietanna/sarahseewhy.github.io/_posts/2019-01-10-days-like-these.md

 I also don’t write because I’m ambivalent about prescribing bias to an act of human forgetfulness.
 We all screw up.
 When our minds are deep in a problem or a discussion it’s a challenge to be fully aware; to solve that knotty problem or debate ideas, _and_ remember the impact of our words or actions and how they may fit into the fabric of social systems and histories.

 I've not yet figured out how to balance intent with impact when I'm faced with an interaction which doesn't feel quite right.
 Almost always a number of factors are involved, some of which can be connected to broader patterns of power structures.
+I also know that, as a colleague phrased it, I'm "unconsciously pattern matching with previous experiences", which can influence my reaction.

-Mostly I let the moments pass, never really forgetting, and maybe adding another drop to the bucket of "I'm not enough"/"I don't belong".
+For the most part I let the moments pass, never really forgetting, and maybe adding another drop to the bucket of "I'm not enough"/"I don't belong".
 I move on to the next day and the next challenge.

 Then there’s a question of repercussions following an act of self-revelation.
 I’ve participated in some incredible communities: extreme programming, software crafting, makers academy.
 I work at a company I love, in a team which I think is unique in its support and joyful programming, and I’ve attended, and plan to attend more, fascinating conferences and meetups.